twooldridge/workshop/terminal.md

 cd ../;ln -s ${PWD}/bin/PopLDDecay ~/bin/
 ```

+At times we'll want to use [PLINK](https://www.cog-genomics.org/plink/).
+Once you download the appropriate binary, just place it in your `~/bin/` folder and make sure it runs.
+No installation required!

 We'll also be using [ANGSD](https://www.popgen.dk/angsd/index.php/Main_Page) for some analyses of genotype likelihoods.
 To install:
 ```
 #download htslib